 My Little Pony

-My Little Pony were developed by Hasbro and produced in 1981.
-Each pony had a colorful body, mane and unique symbol that could be found on one or both sides of their bodies.
+My Little Pony was developed by Hasbro and produced in 1981.
+Each pony had a colourful body, mane and a unique symbol that could be found on one or both sides of their bodies.
 The toys were not launched until 1982 and the original toy line ran from 1982 to 1995 globally.
 Hasbro decided to discontinue the toy line due to increased competition.
-The pony’s were then revived in 1997 but they were found to be unpopular and once again discontinued in 1999.
+The ponies were then revived in 1997 but they were found to be unpopular and once again discontinued in 1999.
 Hoping 2003 would bring more luck with the ponies, they were again revived only to be once again discontinued.
-In 2009/2010 the ponies were revived for a fourth time and began to once again catch on.
+In 2009/2010 the ponies were revived for the fourth time and began to once again catch on.
 This time the ponies were made into a smaller brighter version and each one still had their unique symbol on the side of their bodies.
 The new version of the ponies have proved to be a hit and grossed over 1 Billion in retail sales in 2014 and 2015.
 There’s just something about a girl and her love for ponies that will never end.